Dynatrace/insightify/documentation/docs/Guides.md

 **Tenant URL** The tenant-URL you would like to fetch data from.
 **Tenant Token** Token generated with access to read metrics, access problems, events.
 For details on how to generate token, refer to [help link](https://www.dynatrace.com/support/help/shortlink/token)
 **Tenant Config Token** Token generated with permissions to ingest metrics, read metrics, ingest logs (optional), write and read configuration.
-**Capture consumption data per management zone** Flag to capture consumption data (Host Units, DEM) and slice it per management zone.
-Default value of the configuration is **No**.
-**Capture host unit consumption data per host zone** Flag to capture Host Units and slice it as per host group.
-Default value of the configuration is **No**.
 **Capture and report problem data** Flag to pull problem data and report data on problems in the Insightify Dashboard/Device.
 Default value of the configuration is **Yes**.
 **Capture and report feature adoption data** Flag to pull problem data and report data on Dynatrace adoption flags in a dashboard named `Insightify Adoption Overview`.
 Default value of the configuration is **Yes**.
 **Capture and report problem data per management** Flag to pull problem data and report data on problems per management zone in a dashboard named `Insightify Incident Report`.
 Default value of the configuration is **No**.